File reading/writing utility

 Raises:

-Untar a tar archive, and save all files to the specified directory.
+Untar a tar archive, saving all files to the specified directory.

-The tarfilename is used to open a file, extraxting to the saveDirname specified.
+The tarfilename is used to open a file, extracting to the saveDirname specified.
 If no saveDirname is given, the local directory ‘.’ is used.

 Returns: